 Whitchurch-Stouffville real estate guide & listings for sale

-Whitchurch-Stouffville experienced its largest building boom after the year 2000, so most of the available housing is from this era.
-The predominance of single detached homes in the housing stock of this town is an important part of its character.
-Around 90% of the units in the town are occupied by homeowners and 10% are rented.
-This town is primarily composed of three bedroom and four or more bedroom homes.
+Whitchurch-Stouffville experienced its most significant construction boom after the year 2000, so most of the available homes are from this era.
+Single detached homes and row houses are the predominant housing type in this part of the Greater Toronto metropolitan area.
+Homeowners occupy around 90% of the dwellings in Whitchurch-Stouffville while the rest are rented.
+This town offers mainly three bedroom and four or more bedroom homes.

 It is very rarely practical for house buyers in Whitchurch-Stouffville to travel to one of about 10 supermarkets by walking.
 There are also over 50 restaurants and coffee shops in this town.
 With respect to education, it can be challenging to walk to high schools and primary schools from properties for sale in Whitchurch-Stouffville.
 Moreover, families may consider it very hard for their kids to reach daycares as a pedestrian.
 Apart from public schools, there are private primary and secondary schools.